LJN Video Art

-The LJN Video Art is an educational home video game console that was developed and manufactured by LJN.
+The LJN Video Art is a home video game console marketed as educational that was developed and manufactured by LJN.
 It was launched in 1987 with a two-year market presence of mostly negative critical reviews but sharing retail prestige among hit toys.
 It was discontinued in late 1989 at a heavy price drop, as ultimately a commercial failure.
 It is LJN's only video game console, and nine games were produced for it.

 Gameplay

 Core functionality is similar to basic personal computer paint programs.
 There are two main inputs on the system's controller—a joystick controlling a cursor to draw lines and curves, and a slider to select up to 16 colors.
 Turning on the system without a cartridge inserted gives a blank screen for drawing.
 The library is based on themed coloring books.
 Animations can be made by creating a series of drawings and recording a slide show to a VCR.
 Video Art Activity Cartridge is included, with several outline drawings that can be colored.